PoacherNews/PoacherNews/README.md

-# 4320 Final Project
+# 4320 Final Project: The Poacher News
-The Poacher News
+For our project, we created an online news site built in PHP.
+Our planning and development was supported by and managed through the SCRUM development process.
+Our SCRUM environment was [Axosoft](https://axosoft.com/).

 Team members:
   * Bruce Phommaly